AnkurDas-krypto/CRUD_assignment/README.md

 - **POST /items/**: Create a new item
 - **GET /items/{id}/**: Retrieve a specific item
 - **PATCH /items/{id}/**: Update a specific item
-- **DELETE /items/{id}/**: Delete a specific item

-## Troubleshooting

-If you encounter issues:

-1. Make sure both servers are running
-2. Check browser console for any frontend errors
-3. Check terminal output for backend errors
-4. Ensure no other services are using ports 3000 or 8000